ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 The model is trained with following hyperparameters

-Epochs: 10, Batch Size: 128, Adam optimizer is used.The training data will be randomly shuffled at each epoch.
+Epochs: 10, Batch Size: 128, Adam optimizer is used, Loss function: MSE .The augmented training dataset is split into training and validation set as 80/20.The training data will be randomly shuffled at each epoch while validation set is not shuffled.

 	32x16x1 input ---> normalization layer ---> conv layer ---> ELU ----> Maxpooling ----> dropout------> output